open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 NV feedback
   - Too tied into NV tooling
-    - launch uses an NV wrapper that is not clear how to decypher.
+    - launch uses an NV wrapper that is not clear how to decipher.
 Also hard to integrate with as a result for anyone else.
   - Software is too single-purpose specific
     - None works without Nova
     - Only works if exactly 1 workflow is followed setting env var or configs for applications (fragile)